rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### `./x.py` Intro

 `rustc` is a bootstrapping compiler because it is written in Rust.
-Where do you get do you get the original compiler from?
-We use the current `beta` compiler to build the compiler.
+Where do you get the original compiler from?
+We use the current beta compiler to build the compiler.
 Then, we use that compiler to build itself.
 Thus, `rustc` has a 2-stage build.